Of course it has nothing to do with job loss; that’s always Obama’s fault

 The Washington Post details's Rush Limbaugh's Tuesday reaction to Hurricane Irma:

-Rush Limbaugh didn't say the magic words, but on Tuesday he basically accused the media of creating fake news about Hurricane Irma, which is threatening Florida after hitting Barbuda and Antigua.
-The storm's . . .
+Rush Limbaugh didn't say the magic words, but on Tuesday he basically accused the media of creating fake news about Hurricane Irma, which is threatening Florida after hitting Barbuda and Antigua. . . .